tlcodes/bookmarXoon/README.md

 ** Edit the .env file in the root directory and add your own API keys: **

-for Flickr, create an app at developers.flickr.com, then copy/paste your key: REACT_APP_FLICKR_API_KEY=**YOUR_KEY**
+for Flickr, create an app at https://www.flickr.com/services/api/, then copy/paste your key: REACT_APP_FLICKR_API_KEY=**YOUR_KEY**

-For Vimeo, create an app at developers.vimeo.com, then generate a token with public scope ONLY.
+For Vimeo, create an app at https://developer.vimeo.com, then **generate a token with public scope ONLY**.
 Paste your token in the .env file:
 REACT_APP_VIMEO_TOKEN=**YOUR_TOKEN**

 ** Start the app with npm start **